Mindful Communication Practice at RIM

 Our capacity to listen with presence, compassion, and wisdom — to ourselves, others, and the world around us — is miraculous .
 When we listen deeply, with curiosity, and with an open heart and mind, we become more awake in life.
 Also, when we listen deeply, we hear beyond the noise of our personal biases, identifications, and other forms of self- preoccupation that hinder our ability to listen fully.

 Our words are reflections of our hearts and minds.
 Mindful speech helps us express ourselves with greater sincerity and authenticity.
 We invite our words to be intentional rather than reactive.
 Because words can be healing or harmful, it is worth paying attention to the intentions behind our words.

 Sometimes a mindful pause and noble interpersonal silence is more appropriate than speaking.
 Pausing can provide an inclusive space for reflection and deeper insight.
 Noble silence allows for deeper, sometimes quieter truths to emerge.
 Silence gives space for integration.
 Silence also allows us to witness nonverbal expressions of the body, heart, and mind.

 Holding Words Lightly:

 Words express, they do not define.
 They bring an expression to the present moment experience.
 When we hold words lightly, we receive or offer them just enough to sustain wise and compassionate presence.
 At the same time, we let go just enough to allow for integration, growth, and new possibilities.
-Finding the right words does not always come easily, and do not reflect the speaker’s deeper intentions.
-Holding words lightly allows for an open-hearted grace and room for growth.
+Finding the right words does not always come easily, more always reflect the speaker’s whole meaning.
+Holding words lightly allows for an open-hearted grace and room for further understanding.